usnistgov/IoT-Device-Cybersecurity-Requirement-Catalogs/_Nontechnical/manufacturer_information.md

 permalink: /nontechnical/manufacturer_information/
 ---

-# C).
-Information Dissemination – From the Manufacturer and/or Supporting Entity
+# C. &nbsp;&nbsp;&nbsp;Information Dissemination – From the Manufacturer and/or Supporting Entity

 **The ability for the manufacturer and/or supporting entity to broadcast and distribute information related to cybersecurity of the IoT device.**